COVID-19: Taking Action in the Philippines so No One Is Left Behind

 Above: Relief packs being distributed to families in North Cemetery.

-When the COVID-19 pandemic hit the Philippines, the government, like others around the world, imposed quarantines of varying strictness.
+In 2020, when the COVID-19 pandemic hit the Philippines, the government, like others around the world, imposed quarantines of varying strictness.
 In Metro Manila there were curfews and stay at home orders.
 Businesses had to close and transport networks became limited.
 A strong police and military presence in the streets assured that people followed these restrictions which have caused an abrupt and unprecedented disruption in the lives of all Filipinos.
 However, the impact on those surviving on daily wages and informal sources of income has been particularly severe.

 No work means no food